The Makino Collection (牧野コレクション)

 Makino Collection boxes are located at ReCAP, Columbia University Libraries' shared off-campus shelving facility in New Jersey, and requested to be brought to Starr Library for folder level archival processing.
 Most of the materials will ultimately be stored in ReCAP, with special archival items remaining at Starr Library and monographs cataloged for the general stacks or ReCAP.
 At the same time that the Collection is physically arranged and re-housed in acid-free folders and boxes, an Arrangement draft is frequently updated to organize the collection.
 Folder level content information is entered into Excel files (with series descriptions, scope and content notes, and folder listings).
 These will ultimately be linked to the Finding Aid.

-As of May 2012, PORTIONS OF THE FINDING AID can be viewed here.
+As of May 2012, PORTIONS OF THE FINDING AID can be viewed here, but they have been updated since.
 Click on the names of the Excel Files you wish to open (These are Microsoft Excel 2010 versions).
-Please check with the Archivist to arrange a time to see items in the Collection.
-If you wish to visit the Makino Collection when the Archivist is away during July and August, please email the Starr Library reference desk: firstname.lastname@example.org
+Please check with the Archivist, Miki Masuda (email@example.com), to arrange a time to see items in the Collection or for more recent versions of the finding aid.

 Draft Arrangement for the Makino Collection (June 2011)